 Their chocolate is literally the best I have ever tasted.
 Their speciality is salty chocolate - a unique product, deriving from Shiogama’s traditions of salt-making.

-And after tasting the magnificient salty chocolate, we just had to pay a homage to a shrine dedicated to salt.
-But it was not Shiogama jinja yet, but a smaller shrine Okama jinja, that enshrines... a salt kettle.
+And after tasting the magnificent salty chocolate, we just had to pay a homage to a shrine dedicated to salt.
+But it was not Shiogama Jinja yet, but a smaller shrine Okama Jinja, that enshrines... a salt cauldron.

 Yes, indeed, it is a real salt kettle surrounded by sacred ropes (shimenawa), proving the importance of salt for this town and for Japanese in general.
 By the way, did you know that salt is considered one of the sacred substances in Japan?

-On the other side of Okama jinja, there is a cafe Harema, located in a recently renovated house that used to be a ryokan - Japanese style hotel.
+On the other side of Okama Jinja, there is a cafe Harema, located in a recently renovated house that used to be a ryokan (a Japanese style hotel).